hluu5/stockx_challenge/README.md

 - create a username 'postgres', with password: 'postgres"
 - create a db name 'stockx'
 - make sure to change file /postgresDB/index.js line 9 and 13 accordingly

-Schema and table are created automatically using 'npm run createdb' (will be done later in the process) script
+Schema and table are created automatically using 'npm run createdb' (will be done later in the process) script.
+Initial user data is also created with this script

 To run the app, please cd into stockx folder then use the following commands:
 ```